cosmoskitten/beam/website/src/documentation/dsls/sql/zetasql/math-functions.md

 limitations under the License.
 -->

-# Beam SQL mathematical functions for ZetaSQL
+# Beam ZetaSQL mathematical functions

-This page documents scalar functions supported by Beam SQL when using ZetaSQL.
+This page documents ZetaSQL scalar functions supported by Beam ZetaSQL.

 All mathematical functions return `NULL` if any of the input parameters is `NULL`.